hitkumar/task-service/README.md

 ## Use cases

-At the core, a task is simply a common todo item.
-Since tasks on Tradeshift are used to drive actions on the platform, our tasks are associated to other objects on the platform - e.g. a task to approve a received invoice, a task to validate a W-9 received by a supplier, a task to add additional information to my company profile, etc. Keep this model in mind as you design your Task Service.
+At the core, a taskCreateInput is simply a common todo item.
+Since tasks on Tradeshift are used to drive actions on the platform, our tasks are associated to other objects on the platform - e.g. a taskCreateInput to approve a received invoice, a taskCreateInput to validate a W-9 received by a supplier, a taskCreateInput to add additional information to my company profile, etc. Keep this model in mind as you design your Task Service.

 Some core use cases for a Task Service are:

-* As a Tradeshift API consumer, I want to create a task.
+* As a Tradeshift API consumer, I want to create a taskCreateInput.
-* As a Tradeshift API consumer, I want to assign a task to a user.
+* As a Tradeshift API consumer, I want to assign a taskCreateInput to a user.
-* As a Tradeshift API consumer, I want to complete a task.
+* As a Tradeshift API consumer, I want to complete a taskCreateInput.
 * As a Tradeshift API consumer, I want to fetch all tasks assigned to me.

 ## Get started